 - A. Ensure that the Power Source On/Off switch located on the rear of the Power Source is in the Off position. - B. Fit the MIG Gun to the Power Source.
 (Refer to section 5.02 Attaching the MIG Gun). - C. Connect the MIG Gun Polarity Lead (8) to the positive welding terminal (+).
 If in doubt, consult the wire manufacturer.
 Welding current flows from the Power Source via DINSE terminals.
 It is essential, that the male DINSE plug is inserted and turned securely to achieve a sound electrical connection. - D. Fit the correct Feed Roll for the Gas Shielded MIG wire being used.
 Refer to section 2.11 Options and Accessories for Feed Roll types and Part Numbers. - E. Place the MIG wire spool onto the spool holder.
-Refer to sections 5.03 for 100mm diameter spools or 5.04 for 200mm diameter spools. - F. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated. - G. Select MIG OuickSet Mode.
+Refer to sections 5.03 for 100mm diameter spools or 5.04 for 200mm diameter spools. - F. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Display is illuminated. - Select the Gas Shielded MIG Mode for the application.
 Refer to Section 5.10 for details. - H. Feed wire through the wire drive mechanism.
-Refer to section 5.07.

-- I. Connect the work lead to the negative welding terminal (-).
+Refer to section 5.07. - I. Connect the work lead to the negative welding terminal (-).
 If in doubt, consult the wire manufacturer.
 Welding current flows from the Power Source via DINSE terminals.
-It is essential, that the male plug is inserted and turned securely to achieve a sound electrical connection. - J. Fit the welding grade shielding Gas Regulator/Flowmeter to the shielding gas cylinder.
+It is essential, that the male plug is inserted and turned securely to achieve a sound electrical connection.

+J. Fit the welding grade shielding Gas Regulator/Flowmeter to the shielding gas cylinder.
 Ensure that the shielding gas hose connection is sufficiently tight at the regulator connection.
 Refer to section 5.01 for the connection and instruction of shielding Gas Regulator/Flowmeter.

-As a guide for the welding parameter settings for the welding job refer to the Weld Guide located on the inside of the wirefeed compartment door.
 Power Source settings are adjusted using the front panel controls.
 Refer to section 5.10.